This is a gear review of the Zpacks Triplex Tent in 2023.

 Peg out the four corners of the tent, then add the trekking poles (adjusted to a height of 120cm) to either side of the tent at their designated area.
 Lift the poles and the tent is set.
 Set the side anchors for added protection in the wind and adjust the side flaps to suit.
 Easy peasy.

 The Zpacks Triplex does not come standard with tent pegs.
 You must use your own or order them separately.
 Zpacks stocks some of the best ultralight tent pegs on the market.
-You will need at least 8 tent stakes but 12 stakes will be a better option, especially when it is windy.
-Always ensure you carry 12 tent stakes with you.
+You will need at least 8 tent stakes but 12 stakes will be a better option in some situations, especially when it is windy.
+I only ever use 8 tent stakes when using this tent, but often carry an extra one or two in case I lose or break them.
 Zpacks Tent Stakes are available and there are several choices that are all lightweight and high quality.

 Value and Price